LuaanNguyen/portfolio/src/content/blog/intern-experience-aws.md

 I wrapped up my internship with a final presentation to my team and adjacent sister teams.
 It was around 50 people in total.
 Instead of focusing on the roadblocks I’d faced, I decided to highlight the different approaches we explored and ensure the audience understood the high-level design of the project.

 The feedback was overwhelmingly positive.
 Both my manager and mentor expressed their interest in having me join full-time.
-In my last week, we held several working sessions with other engineers to push out additional results-proof that the project could actually be production-ready.
+In my last week, we held several working sessions with other engineers to push out additional results - proof that the project could actually be production-ready.
 I had been told early on that most intern projects never make it to production, so hearing that mine might was incredibly rewarding.

 On my final day, I sent out thank-you messages on Slack to my team and the recruiting HR team, gave my last hugs, and returned my laptop.